gpeterson406/Greenwood_Book/_book/05-chiSquaredTests.md

 -- Figure \@ref(fig:Figure5-8) (top left panel) shows a permuted data set that produced $X^{2*} = 0.62$.
-Visually, you can only see minimal differences between the treatment and placebo groups showing up in the stacked bar-chart.
+Visually, you can only see minimal differences between the treatment and placebo groups showing up in the stacked bar chart.
 Three other permuted data sets are displayed in Figure \@ref(fig:Figure5-8) showing the variability in results in permutations but that none get close to showing the differences in the bars observed in the real data set in Figure \@ref(fig:Figure5-2).